-ALL YOU NEED TO KNOW ABOUT… If floaters are small, translucent and isolated, and provided they always have the same shape and pattern, there is nothing to worry about.
+What is Vitreous detachment?
+If floaters are small, translucent and isolated, and provided they always have the same shape and pattern, there is nothing to worry about.
 Scheduling an ophthalmology examination is nonetheless recommended.
-If floaters appear abruptly and in a great number, sometimes in a manner described as a spider web that […]
+If floaters appear abruptly and in a great number, sometimes in a manner described as a spider web that blocks part […]

 What is diabetic retinopathy?
 Diabetic retinopathy is a vascular disease secondary to diabetes.
 Diabetes is a metabolic disease with a growing prevalence in our society that damages the small blood vessels of the retina due to the metabolic decompensation that it causes.
 The retina is a thin layer of light-sensitive tissue that lines the back […]

 Opening hours: Monday to Friday from 8:30 a.m. to 2 p.m. and 3 p.m. to 8 p.m.
 The center will be closed from August 3 to 23, both included.
 If you have an emergency, you can contact ICR Barcelona (C / Ganduxer, 117), where we have a 24-hour emergency service.